FreezingKas/study-go-ransomware/README.md

 * encrypter

 First, it generates an random 256 bits key and send it to the server.
-By default it is a POST request made with **net/http** package to localhost:8080 but you can change it to whatever you want in *encrypter.go*.
-After it retrieves all the content of files in directory defined in *fileutils.go* (you can also change it).
+By default it is a POST request made with **net/http** package to localhost:8080 but you can change it to whatever you want in *.env*.
+After it retrieves all the content of files in directory defined in *.env* (you can also change it).
 Finally it encrypt all the content of files and replace it.

 * decrypter